dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 proof-of-work coin: *validation* and *instantiation*.

-If you are the inhabitant of someone else's world---if the arena is "served"---you will always be bound to their rules.
+If you are the inhabitant of someone else's world---if the arena is "served"---you will always be at your master's mercy.
+You will always be bound to their rules.
 That is true in computer games and nation-states alike.
 The game changes if you can "run your own," which is what makes you independent of any masters.
 If you run your own instance---if you create your own world---you won't have to bow down to anyone else.
 You just have to subjugate yourself to the laws of nature.

 In Bitcoin, anyone can create both the *objects* and the *arena*.
 Anyone can mine.
 Anyone can run a node.

 A node is what builds up and verifies the digital world of Bitcoin, from the very beginning, including all rules and all past states.
 The world of Bitcoin arises out of the overlap of all these individual worlds.
 It is not a shared world, it is a world of consensus that arises out of *agreement*.
-Agreement about what happened in the past; agreement via independent repetition of the same experiment and arriving at the same conclusion.
+Agreement about what happened in the past and what should happen in the future.
+Agreement via independent repetition of the same experiment and arriving at the same conclusion.

 A "miner" is what extends the digital world of Bitcoin.
 Miners are in